meilisearch/firestore-meilisearch/POSTINSTALL.md

 This extension:
 - Indexes a document in Meilisearch.
 It will send all fields unless you have specified fields to index in the extension configuration.
-- Update a document in your Meilisearch index.
+- Updates a document in your Meilisearch index
 - Delete a document from your Meilisearch index.

 ### _(Optional)_ Import existing documents